 It is probably worth noting that the flosser is water resistant and is protected from splashes, but don’t go immersing it and keep the charging stand well away from water.

-When you first use an AirFloss you need to charge it for 24 hours.
+When you first use an AirFloss Ultra you need to charge it for 24 hours.

-The charging stand itself is White in color, has a single prong which the flosser sits on and conducts the charge through.
+The charging stand itself is white or black in color depending on which variant you chose.
+It has a single prong which the flosser sits on and conducts the charge through.

 When on the stand, it is fairly secure.